 We started with recordkeeping — years of work and a ridiculously difficult problem to solve, but easily worth 0.25% in that final expense ratio.
 We don’t “manage” recordkeeping, we ARE the recordkeeper.
 Plan Administration and compliance — another 0.25%.
 We hired a Chief Compliance Officer.
 Yes, my very first hire was a lawyer.
 Imagine the look on my potential investors’ faces when I told them that was my plan.
 TPAs gone, not needed, knocked off another ~ 0.25% from that expense ratio.
 We hired CFP® practitioners and experienced financial advisors and formed an investment committee in charge of portfolio design.
 We based our investment philosophy on modern portfolio theory.
 I’ll get into target date funds in a future post (we don’t use them)… On and on, we brought every aspect of offering 401(k) plans in-house.
 We are full-stack.
 We optimized our stack, continued to add efficiencies, and reduced costs.
 We rebuilt 401(k)s from the ground up.
 This is not about providing a barebones UI and streamlining document signing for us.
 That doesn’t change the game; it just makes it look prettier.

 We officially (beta) launched on November 23, 2015, with a final average expense ratio of 0.13%, the lowest in the industry, and this ratio INCLUDES the mutual fund expense!
+Since then, we’ve been able to decrease the fees paid by managed portfolio participants to just 0.06% annually.
 We are a full-featured, custom 401(k) plan, not a Multiple Employer Plan.
 Guideline aims to fill the role of the Chief Retirement Officer, taking the responsibility for managing retirement plans off the CEO’s hands, so the CEO can focus on growing the company in the most cost-effective and efficient ways possible.